 Even Temple Restaurant Beijing has a

 few vases from here.
-Relatively reasonably priced (a saké bottles cost RMB 70), they make great gifts for those more interested in the new China than the old.
+Relatively reasonably priced (a saké bottles cost 70RMB), they make great gifts for those more interested in the new China than the old.

 Last autumn, the